 - Use Clarinet to generate shell completion scripts

 You may choose to install Clarinet in any of the following operating systems:

 To install Clarinet, you may choose from the following:

 There is no difference in Clarinet functionality based on the environment you select.

 Install on macOS (Homebrew)

-To install Clarinet using macOs, you must first have Homebrew installed on your system.
-If you do not already have Homebrew already installed, please refer to the Homebrewdocumentation for detailed information on how to install Homebrew.
+To install Clarinet using macOs, you must first install Homebrew on your system.
+If you do not already have Homebrew already installed, please refer to the Homebrew documentation for detailed information on installing Homebrew.

-Once you have Homebrew installed, run the following command shown below in your terminal.
+Once you have Homebrew installed, run the below command in your terminal.

 brew install clarinet

-For more informaiton on how to install Clarinet on macOS, please see the Setting Up Your Clarity Development Environment (Mac) video walkthrough.
+For more information on how to install Clarinet on macOS, please see the Setting Up Your Clarity Development Environment (Mac) video walkthrough.